andreclimaco/buildout.plone/README.md

 $ cd /path/to/zeo
 $ vim settings.cfg

-No arquivo alterar as variáveis:
+No arquivo, alterar as variáveis:

 [blobstorage]
 directory = /path/to/blobstorage